 How is an ICD implanted?

-Typically, a doctor or surgeon implants an ICD during minor surgery.
-The pulse generator is placed either under your collarbone on the left or right side of your chest, or in your abdomen (stomach area).
+A doctor or surgeon implants an ICD during minor surgery.
+The pulse generator is placed under your collarbone on the left or right side of your chest, or in your abdomen (stomach area).
 It can go in a “pocket” under your skin or in a muscle.
-The doctor inserts one end of the lead into a vein that goes to your heart.
+The doctor inserts one end of the lead (wire) into a vein that goes to your heart.
 They move the wire through the vein until it reaches the heart.
 The other end of the wire gets attached to the pulse generator.

 How does an ICD work?